The Geometric Inductive Bias of Grokking: Bypassing Phase Transitions via Architectural Topology

 \paragraph{Path A: The Magnitude Degree of Freedom.} In standard Transformers, information can be encoded in both the direction and magnitude of residual stream vectors.
-Prior work has suggested that unconstrained magnitude growth can influence training dynamics in grokking settings \citep{prieto2025grokking}.
+Prior work has shown that unconstrained magnitude growth can influence training dynamics in grokking settings \citep{prieto2025grokking}.
 To examine the role of this degree of freedom, we introduce a \textbf{Fully Bounded Spherical Topology} that enforces strict $L_2$ normalization throughout the residual stream and applies a normalized unembedding matrix with a fixed temperature scale.
-This intervention removes the model's ability to encode information in vector norm and constrains logits to a bounded cosine geometry.
-Empirically, this modification qualitatively alters the learning dynamics on both modular addition and multiplication over $\mathbb{Z}_p$: rather than exhibiting the characteristic memorization plateau followed by delayed generalization, bounded models show training and test accuracy rising concurrently from initialization, with no separable memorization phase, while still using fourier circuits.

-\paragraph{Path B: The Routing Degree of Freedom.} Transformers also possess flexible, data-dependent attention routing through learned query-key interactions.
+This removes the model's ability to encode information in vector norm and constrains logits to a bounded cosine geometry.
+Empirically, this modification qualitatively alters the learning dynamics on both modular addition and multiplication over $\mathbb{Z}_p$: rather than exhibiting the characteristic memorization plateau followed by delayed generalization, bounded models show training and test accuracy rising concurrently from initialization, with no separable memorization phase, while still using fourier circuits. \paragraph{Path B: The Routing Degree of Freedom.} Transformers also possess flexible, data-dependent attention routing through learned query-key interactions.
 However, recent theoretical results demonstrate that modular addition can be implemented using uniform token aggregation \citep{huang2025provable}.
 Motivated by this, we introduce a \textbf{Uniform Attention Ablation} that overrides learned query-key scores with a fixed uniform distribution, eliminating adaptive routing and reducing the attention mechanism to a Continuous Bag-of-Words (CBOW) aggregator.
-Despite removing routing flexibility, LayerNorm models with uniform attention achieve 100\% peak test accuracy across 10 independent seeds and do not exhibit a prolonged grokking delay.
+Despite removing routing flexibility, LayerNorm models with uniform attention achieve 100\% peak test accuracy across all seeds and bypass the grokking delay entirely.

-\paragraph{Summary of Contributions.} Through controlled architectural interventions, we show that (1) constraining representational magnitude and (2) removing data-dependent routing each independently and substantially reduce grokking delay in modular addition.
-These results demonstrate that grokking dynamics are highly sensitive to architectural degrees of freedom.
-Furthermore, using non-commutative $S_5$ permutation composition as a negative control, we observe that symmetry-aligned architectural constraints do not eliminate delayed generalization in tasks lacking commutativity, suggesting task-specific effects.

-Overall, our findings support a predictive, geometry-aware approach to studying training dynamics, in which architectural priors are aligned with task symmetry to probe the mechanisms underlying delayed generalization.